 Our new range of domestic hot water (D.H.W.) electric unvented systems is now available.
-Choose from five solutions tailored to meet your hot water needs.
+Choose solutions tailored to meet your hot water needs.

 Rointe electric water heaters are manufactured with the highest quality components.
 From special enamel to protect the interior tank to the exclusive thermal break system, we ensure their reliability under any circumstance.

 Manufactured with the latest advances in safety and consumption measurement, our electric hot water heaters are some of the most efficient on the market.

 We take the quality of our products one step further.
 That’s why we’re able to offer the longest guarantees on the market of up to 5 years on the interior tanks and 2 years guarantee on the electronic components.

 Widely available, these types of electric water heaters are the most common, installation is fairly straight forward (for a professional) and quite often the least expensive.
 They include a large water tank that stores hot water for use on demand.
 The water is heated by electric heating elements.

 These provide hot water on demand by heating water as it travels through the unit.
 This makes them quite efficient as you’re only using energy when you need it.
 Larger households with significant hot water needs can experience issues as a tankless system won’t keep up with demand.
 However, you can install multiple units to overcome these issues.
 They don’t take up much space.
 They are rated in terms of how much water is heated per minute e.g. 4.6 litres/min and should be selected as such opposed to the tank size in a storage water heater.